 - Fluticasone/vilanterol powder may sometimes cause severe breathing problems right after you use a dose.
+Sometimes, this may be life-threatening.
 If this happens, use your rescue inhaler.
 Contact your doctor or seek other medical care at once.

 - An increase in how often people got pneumonia was seen with fluticasone/vilanterol powder.
 There was also an increase in hospitalization from pneumonia.
 Some cases were fatal.
 Discuss any questions or concerns with your doctor.

 - Use caution if you switch from an oral steroid (eg, prednisone) to fluticasone/vilanterol powder.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, a sudden asthma attack, or severe fluid or electrolyte loss.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.

 - Long-term use may raise the chance of cataracts or glaucoma.
 Talk with the doctor.

 - Have an eye exam as you have been told by your doctor.